dontcallmedani/DTC_Skincare_Analysis/README.md

 # DTC_Skincare_Analysis

 ## Executive Summary
-This project analyzes 24 months of sales data for a direct-to-consumer (DTC) skincare brand to identify revenue growth opportunities.
+This project analyzes 24 months of synthetic sales data for a direct-to-consumer (DTC) skincare brand to identify revenue growth opportunities.
 Through sales trend analysis and KPI tracking, clear seasonal patterns and high-performing product categories emerged.
 The analysis highlights opportunities to leverage peak seasonal demand, improve customer retention, and increase customer lifetime value (CLV) through targeted marketing initiatives and subscription offerings.
 Key recommendations include capitalizing on strong end-of-year sales momentum, introducing a strategic early summer campaign, and developing subscription models to drive repeat purchases.

 1. Leverage end-of-year seasonality: Capitalize on increased November and December demand by including free samples of hero products (exfoliators and serums) to encourage repeat purchases from new customers.